jigishak/GitActivity/git-notes.md

 * 1.

-        Verison Control : manages changes to documents, computer program.
+        Verison Control System : manages changes to documents, computer program.
 It is a way to track the changes in code made, who made the changes and what all changes were made

 * 3.